 Below is the example format of a comparative balance sheet.

-- The company’s share capital is the same for both the year this means the company has not issued any share for the current year.
+- The company’s share capital is the same for both the year.
+It means the company has not issued any share for the current year.

-- The company’s reserve & surplus has been increased by $ 5000 i.e. by 25% this shows a company has earned profit and added into reserve & surplus.
+- The company’s reserve & surplus has been increased by $ 5000, i.e., by 25%.
+It shows a company has earned profit and added into reserve & surplus.

 - Fixed Assets have been reduced by $ 10000 because of depreciation.

-- On analyzing the current ratio we found the current ratio has been increased by $0.04 as compared to last year which means the company has given a good performance this year as compared to last year.
+- On analyzing the current ratio, we found the current ratio has been increased by $0.04 as compared to last year, which means the company has given a good performance this year as compared to the previous year.

 Advantages of Comparative Balance Sheet

-- Comparison – It is very easy to compare the figures for the current year with the previous years because it gives both the year figures in one place.
+- Comparison – It is effortless to compare the figures for the current year with the previous years because it gives both the year figures in one place.
 It also helps to analyze the figures of two or more companies or two or more subsidiaries of one company.

 - Compare Performance with the Industry Performance – Helps to compare the one company’s performance with the other company or with the average performance of the industry.

-- Helps in Forecasting – It also helps in forecasting because it provides the past trend of the company on the basis of which management can forecast the financial position of the company.
+- Helps in Forecasting – It also helps in forecasting because it provides the past trend of the company based on which management can forecast the financial position of the company.

-- Market Situation and Political Conditions not Considered – While preparing the comparative balance sheet marketing conditions, political environment or any other factor which may affect the business of the company are not considered it only gives the end result of the company therefore it will not give the correct picture every time e.g. if in current year overall economy is going down or political condition is also not stable as compared to last year this leads to decrease in demand and overall company sale will de-growth because of this reason and not because of company performance.
+- Market Situation and Political Conditions not Considered – While preparing the comparative balance sheet, marketing conditions, political environment, or any other factor which may affect the business of the company are not considered it only gives the result of the company; therefore, it will not give the correct picture every time, e.g., if in current year overall economy is going down or political condition is also not stable as compared to last year this leads to decrease in demand and overall company sale will de-growth because of this reason and not because of company performance.

-- Misleading Information – Sometimes it gives misleading information and misguides the person who read the comparative balance sheet.
-E.g. if any product is not available for last year and the same is available for the current year then it will show a 100% change over last year for that we need to read the complete financial statement not only a comparative balance sheet.
+- Misleading Information – Sometimes, it gives misleading information and misguides the person who read the comparative balance sheet.
+E.g., if any product is not available for last year and the same is available for the current year, then it will show a 100% change over the previous year; for that, we need to read the complete financial statement, not only a comparative balance sheet.

-This has been a guide to what is a Comparative Balance Sheet and its meaning.
-Here we discuss format and example of comparative balance sheet along with advantages and disadvantages.
+This article has been a guide to what is a Comparative Balance Sheet and its meaning.
+Here we discuss the format and example of a comparative balance sheet along with advantages and disadvantages.
 You can learn more from the following articles –